Cultural impact of Coldplay: British export

 According to James Moore from The Independent, Coldplay are one of the United Kingdom's greatest export earners and cultural assets.
 The British Phonographic Industry (BPI) has stated in multiple annual briefings that their worldwide success fuelled the external accounts of the region.
-Music critics suggest the band achieved global appeal by having a sonically diverse output and avoiding British rock stereotypes.
+Music critics suggest the band achieved global appeal by having a sonically diverse work and avoiding British rock tropes.
 (Note: Attributed to Firstpost, El País, and the Recording Academy.)
-X&Y (2005), Viva la Vida or Death and All His Friends (2008), and Mylo Xyloto (2011) reached number one in more than 30 countries each.
-The first two were the best-selling albums of their respective years, while the third broke the record for most digital sales in a week.
+X&Y (2005), Viva la Vida or Death and All His Friends (2008), Mylo Xyloto (2011), and Ghost Stories (2014) reached number one in more than 30 countries each.
+The first two were the best-sellers of their years, while the third broke the world record for most weekly digital sales.
 In 2013, Forbes ranked Coldplay as the world's most powerful British celebrities.
-Ghost Stories became an iTunes chart-topper in over 100 markets the next year.
+A Head Full of Dreams (2015) later topped the iTunes charts in over 100 markets.
 The band also hold numerous touring records.
 Preply cited them as the leading act for English students in Brazil.

 Moreover, they were particularly praised for "cracking" the American music industry, given the United States was "a notoriously difficult place for young British rock bands to make any commercial noise" at the time.
 As a result, Coldplay have been credited with helping to reestablish common cultural ground between the country and the United Kingdom.
 NMEs Emily Barker observed that instead of having an exponential rise, their fan base was garnered slowly in the region.
 In June 2008, "Viva la Vida" became the first song by a British artist to rule the UK Singles Chart and Billboard Hot 100 rankings simultaneously since "Maggie May" (1971) by Rod Stewart.
 The latter publication listed Coldplay as the most successful Britons of the 2000s decade on their charts and the sixth-most-successful of the 2010s.
 Other milestones include being the first act to sell a million digital albums stateside, the first group from the United Kingdom to debut atop the Hot 100, and the British musicians with the most Billboard 200 leaders in the 21st century.